Helping T1Ds make sustainable changes for life-long health

 I am registered with BANT and the CNHC.
 These memberships ensure I engage with ongoing mentoring and continued learning through postgraduate training.

-I am in receipt of fortnightly supervision from a clinical psychologist and monthly nutrition mentoring, which means I remain up to speed with the latest in nutritional science and provide you with the safest and most impactful clinical service.
+I am in receipt of monthly supervision from a health psychologist and monthly nutrition mentoring, which means I remain up to speed with the latest in nutritional science and provide you with the safest and most impactful clinical service.

 Woman holding purple flowers and smiling, standing next to a floral display and wearing a hat.